carloskiki/rfcs/text/0000-cargo-supported-targets.md

 ## Supported targets at the build-target level
 [at-the-build-target-level]: #supported-targets-at-the-build-target-level

-- Have different entry points for different targets (see [#9208](https://github.com/rust-lang/cargo/issues/9208)).
+TODO

+## Misc

+- Have `cargo add` check the `supported-targets` before adding a target.
-- Make this process part of `pubgrub`, or whatever resolver `cargo` will be using.
+- Make this process part of `pubgrub`, or whichever resolver `cargo` ends up using.
 - Show which targets are supported on `docs.rs`.
-- Have search filters on `crates.io` for crates with specific targets.
+- Have search filters on `crates.io` for crates with support for specific targets.